aspose-words/Aspose.Words-API-References-Tutorials/english/net/find-and-replace-text/recognize-and-substitutions-within-replacement-patterns/_index.md

 #### Q: Where can I find more information and examples on using regular expressions in Aspose.Words for .NET?

-A: For more information and examples on using regular expressions in Aspose.Words for .NET, you can refer to the official documentation and the Aspose.Words GitHub repository.
+A: For more information and examples on using regular expressions in Aspose.Words for .NET, you can refer to the [Aspose.Words for .NET API references](https://reference.aspose.com/words/net/).
 The documentation provides detailed explanations and code examples for various scenarios involving regular expressions and text manipulation in Aspose.Words for .NET.

 #### Q: Can I manipulate other aspects of the document based on the captured groups during text search and replace?